rishabhops/alice/README.md

 ### 🤝 Contributing

-We welcome contributions to the alice Music Bot project.
-If you'd like to contribute, please follow these steps:
+We welcome contributions to the Alice Music Bot project.
+To contribute:

 1. Fork the repository.
 2. Create a new branch with a meaningful name.
-3. Make your changes and commit them with a descriptive commit message.
+3. Make your changes and commit them with a clear commit message.
 4. Open a pull request against our `main` branch.
 5. Our team will review your changes and provide feedback.

-For more details, reach out us on telegram.
+For more details, reach out to us on Telegram.

 ---